witheve/docs/handbook/blocks.md

 ## Specifying a Block

 Blocks are specified using two fences to delineate the beginning and end of the block.
 Code fences are matching pairs of either three consecutive ticks (```) or tildes (~~~).
 This style of code block is the same as supported by [CommonMark](http://spec.commonmark.org/0.26/#fenced-code-blocks).
-However, we don't currently support specifying code blocks via indention.
+However, we don't currently support specifying code blocks via indentation.

 ## Info Strings